MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 > [Microsoft OLE DB Driver for SQL Server]: TCP Provider: An existing connection has been forced to be interrupted by the remote host.

-Here, the remote server receives TLS issues when attempting to connect to SQL Server.
+Here, the remote server receives the following TLS messages when attempting to connect to SQL Server:

-An unrecoverable alert was generated and sent to the remote end.
-This might result in the connection being terminated.
+"An unrecoverable alert was generated and sent to the remote end." - You might see this message when the connection is being terminated.
 The defined unrecoverable error code of the TLS protocol is 40.
-The status of the Windows Schannel error is 1205.
+The status of the Windows SChannel error is 1205.

-An unrecoverable alert was generated and sent to the remote end.
-This might cause the connection to terminate.
+"An unrecoverable alert was generated and sent to the remote end." - This might cause the connection to terminate.
 The TLS protocol defined fatal error code is 40.
-The Windows Schannel error status is 1205.
+The Windows SChannel error status is 1205.

 ## Workaround

-To correct the issue, add the following required registry keys, and update SQL Server to 2012 SP4 so that SQL Server 2022 can connect.
+To resolve the issue, add the following required registry keys, and update SQL Server to 2012 SP4 so that SQL Server 2022 can connect.

 `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2]`